 Method

 Study 1 analyzed the effects of social consensus using a within-subjects design.
-Our measures were collected before and after the social consensus intervention, with the difference score between pre and post intervention as our main outcome measure.
-Participants were given a survey with several individual difference measures, then were randomized into one of two social consensus manipulations.
+Participants were randomly assigned to either the low or high social consensus manipulation condition.
+Information about social consensus was presented for all four highly polarized issues.
+The primary outcome, attitude towards the highly polarized issues, was measured both before and after presentation of social consensus information.
 The Institutional Review Board at the University of Missouri reviewed and approved all submitted materials for Study 1.

 Participants

 A total of 505 undergraduate students 18 years of age or older at the University of Missouri participated in this study.
 Participants were recruited through an online survey platform and were offered psychology course credit in exchange for their participation.
-Our final sample consisted of White (77%), Black (5.3%), Hispanic (6.7%), Asian (5.1%), and Native American (0.39%) students, additionally, a total of 12 students chose ‘other’ (2.4%) and 9 chose ‘prefer not to say’ (1.8%).
-For measurements of gender, 321 participants (63.6%) chose ‘Female’, 169 (33.5%) chose ‘Male’, 7 (1.4%) chose ‘Gender Variant or Nonconforming’, and 8 (1.6%) chose ‘prefer not to say’.
-Our participants ranged in age from 18 to 39 years old (M = 18.9, SD = 1.99).
+Participants were asked to select categories that best described their race/ethnicity.
+Participants self-identified as: White (77%), Black (5.3%), Hispanic (6.7%), Asian (5.1%), Native American (0.39%), ‘other’ (2.4%), or ‘prefer not to say’ (1.8%).
+Participants also self-selected their preferred gender identity; 63.6% participants identified as ‘Female’, 33.5% ‘Male’, 1.4% ‘Gender Variant or Nonconforming’, and 1.6% ‘prefer not to say’.
+They ranged in age from 18 to 39 years (M = 18.9, SD = 1.99).

 Materials and Procedure

+For each of the four highly polarized issues (Climate Change, Universal Health Care, Death Penalty, and Slavery), participants were first asked to estimate the proportion of the US population in 2018 that would be in support of the issues.
+Then, participants were given information about social consensus on each of these four issues.
 To manipulate the perception of social consensus, participants were randomized into a ‘high social consensus’ or ‘low social consensus’ condition.
-The condition (high or low social consensus) that our participants are assigned to, is our independent variable (IV).
 In both conditions, participants were given feedback consisting of the base rate of support that the general American public (in 2018) had for the four highly polarized issues.
-Participants in the ‘high social consensus’ condition saw results that were manipulated to be 20% higher than the true base rate.
-Likewise, participants in our ‘low social consensus’ condition saw results that were manipulated to be 20% lower than the true base rate (e.g., if the base rate is 65% of Americans agree that the Death Penalty is necessary in the US, the high condition would see 85% agree, and the low condition would see 45% agree).
-Finally, participants completed a number of individual difference measures and provided demographic information.
+Participants in the ‘high social consensus’ condition saw results that were 20% higher than the true base rate.
+Participants in our ‘low social consensus’ condition saw results that were 20% lower than the true base rate.
+For example, if 65% of Americans agree that the Death Penalty is necessary in the US, the high social consensus condition would be told that 85% agree, and the low social consensus condition would be told that 45% agree.

+After the social consensus information, participants are asked to indicate their degree of surprise at the stated level of public support and estimate levels of public levels support in 2023.
+Participants are then asked to identify their level of support for each of each of the four highly polarized issues.
+Finally, participants completed several individual difference measures and provided demographic information.

 Measures

 Primary Outcome.
-Participant support levels for each ‘highly polarized issue’ were captured as continuous variables ranging from strong disagreement (0) to strong agreement (100) with the following statements: “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change), “The US government needs to implement Universal Health Care because basic population needs are not being met.”
-(Universal Healthcare), “Capital Punishment (the Death Penalty) is necessary in the US” (Death Penalty), and “Slavery, forced labor, and human trafficking are violations of human rights.”
+Participant support for the highly polarized issues was captured as continuous variable ranging from strong disagreement (0) to strong agreement (100) with the following statements: 1) “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change); 2) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
+(Universal Healthcare); 3) “Capital Punishment (the Death Penalty) is necessary in the US” (Death Penalty), and 4) “Slavery, forced labor, and human trafficking are violations of human rights.”
 (Slavery).